 The Ethnic Studies program invites students to submit substantive academic work centered on issues of race/ethnicity for the annual Matt Meier award.
 Work in any discipline or department will be considered.
-A broad range of work will be accepted including (but not limited to) short or long essays, research papers and projects (including capstone research projects), short films, investigative radio programs or other forms of audio/visual research.
-Winners will be awarded a $250.00 monetary prize along with a plaque recognizing their accomplishment both of which will be awarded at the Ethnic Studies reception in Spring Quarter.
+A broad range of work will be accepted including (but not limited to) short or long essays, research papers and projects (including capstone research projects), short films, podcasts or other forms of audio/visual research.
+Winners will be awarded a $500.00 monetary prize along with a plaque recognizing their accomplishment both of which will be awarded at the Ethnic Studies Seniors' Reception in Spring Quarter.

 Guidelines for submission:

 - Submissions should be centrally focused on issues related to race/ethnicity (e.g. - studies of African American, Latina/o, Asian or Pacific Islander, Native/American Indian communities in the U.S., history of racialization, manifestations of critical race theory, immigration, transnationalism, intersectionality, women of color, racial and/or ethnic social movements, profiles of significant leaders or organizations within minority communities).

 - Only one entry per student

 - Essays and paper submissions should be no less than 5 pages in length and no longer than 35 pages and must include a reference list or bibliography to be considered.